Whale watching: Conservation

 In Uruguay, where whales can be watched from the beach, legislators have designated the country's territorial waters as a sanctuary for whales and dolphins.
 It is illegal to be less than 300 metres from a whale.

+Milstein’s research emphasises communication by whale watching tour operators as an important mediating force shaping human-nature relations.
+As such, Milstein suggests that integration of an ecological perspective can help to situate both whales and humans within their wider ecologies.
+Such lessons can be applied more broadly, thus reducing the transactional nature of wildlife tourism oriented around a singular species.

 Locations

 Whale watching tours are available in various locations and climates.
 By area, they are:

 Atlantic and Indian oceans

 South Africa

 In South Africa, the town of Hermanus is one of the world centers for whale watching.
 Between May and December southern right whales come so close to the Cape shoreline that visitors can watch whales from their hotels.
 The town employs a "whale crier" (cf town crier) to walk through the town announcing where whales have been seen.

 You can watch the whales in Hermanus from the cliff tops, from a boat or the air.
 Boat-based whale watching tours are available out of the Hermanus New harbour which allows the public to view southern right whales from June till Mid December.
 Port Elizabeth runs a boat-based whale watching tour out of the Port Elizabeth harbour which allows the public to view southern right whales from July to November, humpback whales from June to August and November to January, and Bryde's whales all year round, up-close.
 Visitors can also see humpback whales from the lighthouse at Cape Recife (the Westerly point of Algoa Bay), and southern right whales from viewing points along the coast.
 Boat-based whale watching (and dolphin watching) is also a popular tourist attraction in a number of other coastal towns in South Africa, such as Plettenberg Bay, where the industry is linked to conservation and education efforts through Plettenberg Bay-based volunteer marine conservation organisations.
 Plettenberg Bay is visited by southern right whales in the winter months and humpback whales in the summer months.
 Bryde's whales are resident throughout the year.
 The other famous centre for whale watching is False Bay.
 Tours leave Gordon's Bay and follow the coast around the bay.
 Species include southern right whales, humpback whales and Bryde's whales.
 Orcas are present during the winter months.
 Visitors include pilot whales and pygmy sperm whales.
-Many species of dolphin are encountered including heaviside's dolphins.
+Many species of dolphin are encountered including Heaviside's dolphins.
 The same tours include great white sharks at Seal Island and the African Penguin Colony at Simon's Town.